Protect yourself, protect others, and rep your favorite outdoor brand at the same time with these face masks.

 - Phunkshun PH Mask ($20): Phunkshun will donate one mask to the Colorado Mask Project — which provides them to frontline workers and vulnerable populations in Colorado — for every one it sells.

 - VOORMI Everyday Gaiters ($35): Want to avoid a face mask tan this summer?
 Go with VOORMI’s versatile cloth everyday gaiter face cover for all your outdoor pursuits.
 (Fishing, hiking, and so much more.)
-The masks sell out quick, so be sure to check back each week.
+The masks sell out quickly, so be sure to check back each week.

 - Ball and Buck Face Mask ($18): This is the first cloth mask that we’ve seen made out of a camo cotton fabric.
 Ball and Buck makes them in the USA, and they’re machine-washable.
 For each purchase, the brand will donate a mask to someone in need.

-- Backcountry Face Masks ($13 and up): Backcountry now makes 2 types of face masks: a basic cotton 2-pack, and a more official double layer mask with activated carbon filters.
+- Backcountry Face Masks ($13 and up): Backcountry now makes two types of face masks: a basic cotton 2-pack, and a more official double layer mask with activated carbon filters.
 These face masks are also the non-ear type, which use a length of polyester to secure around the back of the neck and head.

 - Colorado Threads Face Masks ($16): This Colorado apparel brand is making face masks from upcycled fabrics.
 They have elastic ear loops and come in the largest variety of styles we’ve seen.
 A portion of each mask sale is donated to the Caregiver Emergency Relief Fund and Direct Relief.